cloudstax/firecamp/catalog/kafkamanager/README.md

 firecamp-service-cli -op=create-service -service-type=kafkamanager -region=us-east-1 -cluster=t1 -service-name=mykm -km-zk-service=myzoo -km-heap-size=4096 -km-user=u1 -km-passwd=p1
 ```

+The Kafka Manager service could be accessed by mykm-0.t1-firecamp.com:9000.
 By default, the FireCamp service is only accessible from the AppAccessSecurityGroup.
 To access the Kafka Manager service on the FireCamp cluster, you will need to set up an EC2 instance in the AppAccessSecurityGroup.
 The EC2 instance should have browser to access Kafka Manager service, or have the proxy server to proxy the access from the internet.